Olivia-Feldman/NUGAN-DISTGAN/README.md

 ## DIST-GAN

-The Dist-GAN introduces two novel constraints that works towards preventing mode collapse.
-The Dist-GAN network consists of autoencoder, generator and discriminator that are trained with the novel constraints.
+The Dist-GAN introduces two novel constraints that work towards preventing mode collapse.
+The Dist-GAN network consists of an autoencoder, a generator, and a discriminator that are trained with the novel constraints.

-A sigmoid loss function was created to returns a sigmoid loss logits probability.
+A sigmoid loss function was created to return a sigmoid loss logits probability.
 This is used for the discriminator loss.

 DIST-GAN [repo](https://github.com/tntrung/gan/blob/master/distgan_image/distgan_mnist.py)